turingschool/backend-curriculum-site/module2/misc/blogger.md

 class Tagging < ApplicationRecord end
 ```

+When I run my test, I have a new error... or errors actually.
+I have 6 failing assertions right now.
+Thank goodness they're all about these relationships I just added.

 Now that our model files are generated we need to tell Rails about the relationships between them.
 For each of the files below, add these lines: